yuliyalop/rsschool-cv/cv.md

 5. Unfortunately, I don’t have code examples  for now.
 6. As a doctor, I want to help people.
 So I’m interested in medical, ecological and other projects, that can improve people’s lives.
 7. I’ve graduated from Dentistry Faculty, Medical University, than I started to learn cs50 course, and after that raywanderlich Swift course for beginners.
 8. I’ve been to 29 countries, so I practice my English every time when I travel somewhere.
-In addition, I have english-speaking relatives in Great Britain, so I often contact with them and brush up my knowledge
+In addition, I have english-speaking relatives in Great Britain, so I often contact with them and brush up my knowledge.